5 Steps to Becoming a CPA in New Mexico

 If you attended a foreign college or university, your academic credentials must be evaluated by a member agency of the National Association of Credential Evaluation Service (NACES).
 Evaluations and foreign school transcripts must be submitted to CPA Examination Services directly from the evaluation agency.

 c.
-Register for the appropriate classes.
-You must have a bachelor’s degree with 150 semester hour credits, 30 of which must be in accounting or auditing courses.
+Meet CPA degree and curriculum requirements set by the New Mexico Public Accountancy Board.
+You must have a bachelor’s degree or higher with 150 semester hour credits, 30 of which must be in accounting or auditing courses.
+Some other points worth noting:

-- Graduate or undergraduate courses may be taken to meet the 150 semester hour requirement
+- Both graduate and undergraduate courses can contribute to meeting the 150 semester hour requirement

 - No more than 3 semester hours may be taken in business law